fendit/MP/AI/Ladies/Anna/ReadMe.md

-# Anna - A prototype AI with Google tts recognition for Mac
+# Anna

 Hello everyone!
-This week I present you Anna, the AI I built with *Google Text-To-Speech Recognition*.
+This week I present you Anna, a prototype AI I built with *Google Text-To-Speech Recognition* for Mac.
 She is based on Python and no worries!
 She is quite user-friendly!

 ### Purposes
 This script is to show that: